How CompStat is transforming data-driven policing

 🧠 DID YOU KNOW?
 The CompStat system originated with the New York Police Department in the 1990s.
 It was developed to analyze weekly crime maps.

-What are the 4 principles of CompStat in policing?
+What are the core principles of CompStat?

 While CompStat’s implementation might look slightly different between agencies, its four core principles remain the same: